HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

-    An *example* value can be supplied for fields that are governed by an ontology, but the value should be the ontology term (text) not the ontology curie.

-    Example:

-        "organ": {
-            "description": "The organ that the biomaterial came from.
-Blood and connective tissue are considered organs.", "type": "object",
-            "example": "blood",
-            "$ref": "module/ontology/organ_ontology.json",
-            ...
-        }

     An *example* should **not** be provided when:

     - A field imports a core or module schema, *e.g.* `donor_organism.medical_history`, because the fields in the imported schema will have their own example valid values.
     - A field uses an ontology, *e.g.* `genus_species`, because the fields in the imported ontology schema will have their own example valid values.
     - An example for a field could bias data contributors, *e.g.* providing an example ID for a biomaterial in the `biomaterial_id` field.

+    *Example* values can be supplied for fields that are governed by an ontology by including them in the ontology schema.
+The `text`, `ontology`, and `ontology_label` fields can all take *example* valid values. **N.B.** Currently, ontology *examples* are generally lacking, and an example valid ontology value is provided for the field that imports the ontology.

+    Example:

+        module/ontology/species_ontology.json:

+        "text": {
+            "description": "The name of the species to which the organism belongs.", "type": "string",
+            "example": "Human",
+            ...
+        },
+        "ontology": {
+            "description": "An ontology term identifier in the form prefix:accession", "type": "string",
+            "example": "NCBITaxon:9606",
+            ...
+        },
+        "ontology_label": {
+            "description": "The preferred label for the ontology term referred to in the ontology field.
+This may differ from the user-supplied value in the text field", "type": "string",
+            "example": "Homo sapiens",
+            ...
+        }

 1. **$ref:** The relative path to a core, module, or ontology schema which is imported by the metadata field.
 This attribute is required when a field imports a module, core, or ontology schema.
 The *$ref* value is not displayed to users outside of the JSON schema itself, and it should always be used with `"type": "object"`.